 Quantum tech is slowly inching closer to becoming a reality.
 A global race has begun to harness the powers of quantum mechanics to build super-networks.
 The Quantum Internet, when it arrives, will make the World Wide Web look antiquated.

-Quantum networks can transmit quantum data between distant machines through channels that are unassailable by hackers.
+Quantum networks can transmit quantum data between distant machines through channels unassailable by hackers.
 But don’t hold your breath, because researchers are only testing the building blocks and working on prototypes.
-Leading companies like AWS, Microsoft, Google, Cisco and IBM have skin in the game.

-During Cisco Live US 2024, Cisco unveiled some of its in-house technologies that are incubating in its newly opened Quantum Lab in Santa Monica.
-Led by Cisco Outshift, a visionary team that is behind many of Cisco’s breakthrough innovations, its quantum roadmap encompasses many milestones.
+Led by Cisco Outshift, a visionary team that is behind many of Cisco’s breakthrough innovations, Cisco’s quantum roadmap encompasses many a milestone.
 The near-term goal is to build a quantum switch based on quantum teleportation.
-Stay with me because it gets interesting.

 Quantum Networking 101

-Quantum computers interconnected over vast geographic distances can realize huge benefits that today’s computers cannot come close to – unlimited processing power, fault-tolerant computation, massive parallelism, and so on.
+Quantum computers interconnected over vast geographic distances can realize huge benefits that today’s computers cannot come close to – unlimited processing power, fault-tolerant computation, and massive parallelism, and so on.

 “With a radio telescope array looking into deep space, the classical precision could be significantly improved by a factor of ± 1/N, “N” being the number of telescopes.
 So without touching the hardware itself, I can see deeper into space or farther back in time just by using a quantum network,” Szigeti explains.